elastic/rally-teams/plugins/v1/repository_gcs/README.md

 This configuration allows to set the following parameters with Rally using `--plugin-params` in combination with `--elasticsearch-plugins="repository-gcs"`:

-* `credentials_file`: A string specifying the full path to the service account json file.
+* `gcs_credentials_file`: A string specifying the full path to the service account json file.
-* `client_name`: A string specifying the clientname to associate the service account file under.
+* `gcs_client_name`: A string specifying the clientname to associate the service account file under.

 Example:

-`--elasticsearch-plugins="repository-gcs" --plugin-params="client_name:internalgcsclient,credentials_file:/home/user/service_account.json"`
+`--elasticsearch-plugins="repository-gcs" --plugin-params="gcs_client_name:internalgcsclient,gcs_credentials_file:'/home/user/service_account.json'"`

+**IMPORTANT**: when provided in the inline format, the path to the credentials file needs to be enclosed in quotes.

 The above settings can also be stored in a JSON file that can be specified as well with `--plugin-params`.